 While the closure shocked many customers, Kusina Filipina is just one of many Beacon Hill businesses that has faced problems with property owners, according to Marea Angela Castaneda.

 Castañeda is the director of the Beacon Hill Merchants Association.
-Along with her team, Castañeda assist Beacon Hill community business owners, helping them navigate regulatory compliance and steep rent hikes.
+Along with her team, Castañeda assists Beacon Hill community business owners, helping them navigate regulatory compliance and steep rent hikes.

 The most vulnerable are immigrant and minority owners, Castaneda said.
 Oftentimes, they don’t have the funds or the means to take advantage of services that are designed to support small business owners.